leplatrem/blog.mathieu-leplatre.info/content/Dev/remote_settings_history.rst

 In 2015, JSON was everywhere and a pretty natural choice.
 But we had to complement it with a notion of attachments for heavy content.
 Today, I would probably consider going full binary for everything.
 JSON was problematic for content signatures, since there are many ways to serialize it (Unicode strings and float numbers, `the worse <https://github.com/gibson042/canonicaljson-spec/issues/5>`_!).
 Something like `CBOR <https://en.wikipedia.org/wiki/CBOR>`_ may have helped.

 Generally speaking — and here comes the self-flagellation part — I think that we could have done a better job if we would have studied more past research.
 As `James Long wrote <https://jlongster.com/How-I-Became-Better-Programmer>`_, «*If you're excited about an idea, it's super tempting to sit down and immediately get going.
 But you shouldn't do that until you've done some cursory research about how people have solved it before.*».
-In our case, we could have considered using `CRDTs <https://www.dotconferences.com/2019/12/james-long-crdts-for-mortals>`_ to sync data, `Merkle trees <https://en.wikipedia.org/wiki/Merkle_tree>`_ for content signatures of partial diffs, or all the things available from the video games industry to updates asserts etc... and this is true for specifications too.
+In our case, we could have considered using `CRDTs <https://www.dotconferences.com/2019/12/james-long-crdts-for-mortals>`_ to sync data, `Merkle trees <https://en.wikipedia.org/wiki/Merkle_tree>`_ for content signatures of partial diffs, or all the things available from the video games industry to update assets etc... and this is true for specifications too.
 I now think we made a big mistake when we decided to deviate from the Remote Storage spec while Michiel was in our team.
 Same with our custom Canonical JSON.

 With regards to *Kinto* itself, it shows that the idea itself does not have much value (`I wrote about that already </releasing-software-ideas.html>`_). *Kinto* was a very good idea, and we could develop it to a certain point.
 We were experienced with code, but our limits became the limits of the project: we were very unfit to pitch ideas and do product marketing.